antoine-le-calloch/Alc-CMS/README.md

 ### Development

-For offline development you can use firebase as follows:
+For offline development, you can use firebase as follows:

 ```bash
 firebase emulators:start --project project-id